 This template provides for you to set down your exact arrangements for your children.
 Although not binding on the Court, your agreement together will reduce the risk of future disagreement, as will all other aspects of your lives.

 We advise that you arrange for a lawyer to witness you signing the agreement and certify that you understood the effect.
-Your local Citizens Advice Bureau is likely to employ a lawyer who can do this for you.

 Separation agreement contents